xsoufiane/thesis/papers.md

 ## 2015
 - Trajectory Data Mining: An Overview
+- Symbolic trajectories and application challenges

 ## 2014
 - An Algebra for Spatiotemporal Data: From Observations to Events

 ## 2013
 - CONSTAnT – A Conceptual Data Model for Semantic Trajectories of Moving Objects
+- Semantic trajectories modeling and analysis
+- Semantic Trajectories- Mobility Data Computation and Annotation

+## 2011
+- Adding Meaning to Your Steps

+## 2009
+- Towards Semantic Trajectory Data Analysis: A Conceptual and Computational Approach

+## 2008
+- A Conceptual View on Trajectories